 Cream Cheese Frosting: When I want to be a little dramatic with my holiday baking, I serve these vegan peanut butter cookies with a quick frosting made out of vegan cream cheese + powdered sugar (HEAVEN).

-Chocolate Chips: Feel free to fold some vegan chocolate chips into the cookie dough after it’s all mixed to make vegan peanut butter chocolate chip cookies!
+Chocolate Chips: Feel free to fold some vegan chocolate chips or dark chocolate into the cookie dough after it’s all mixed to make vegan peanut butter chocolate chip cookies!
 I haven’t tried this myself, but I think it would work well.
 Let us know if you do!

 Should I refrigerate the cookie dough?

 If your cookie dough comes out runny or your kitchen is super warm, you may want to refrigerate the dough for an hour before baking it.
 As long as you can easily roll the dough into balls though, you’re good to go.